shrirang180498/Final_Project/Phase_2.md

 - Backend and notifications must scale horizontally using cloud services.

 ---

-### ⚙️ Scalability
+### ♿ Accessibility

-- System must support more than 10,000 concurrent users.
+- UI/UX will follow WCAG 2.1 accessibility standards.
-- Backend and notifications must scale horizontally using cloud services.
+- Screen readers, contrast options, and navigation aids will be included.

 ---